KIbet1998/The-a-team/README.md

 Josphine Ndanu
 Odero Oluoch
 Carol Wanzuu

 ## Description
 Its a website that helps solve the problem of house hunting in big towns
-# Dairy Bussinness

-## Author
-Rono
-Ndanu
-Odero
-Wanzuu

-## Description
-Its a website that helps solve the problem of house hunting in big towns

 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal `$ sudo apt install git-all`

 ### Setup
 To access this project on your local files, you can clone it using these steps Open your terminal